COSD-PANDA/seaboard/src/_datasets/police-ripa-stop-reason.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-The primary reason(s) a person was stopped by the San Diego Police Department.
+The primary reason a person was stopped by the San Diego Police Department.
 This data is collected according to requirements set forth in Government Code section 12525.5 that was enacted as a result of the Racial and Identity Profiling Act of 2015 (AB 953), also known as RIPA.

 <!--more-->

-The file contains one row per reason per person stopped by Police.
-An officer may have had more than one reason for stopping a person.
+The file contains one row per detailed reason per person stopped by Police.
+An officer may only record one primary reason for stopping a person; however additional details related to the primary reason may result in multiple rows per person stopped by Police.
 The person stopped is uniquely identified in the `pid` field, and the stop is uniquely identified in the `stop_id` field.
 These two fields can be used to join this dataset to the other RIPA datasets available at the following links:

 {% include ripa-list.html %}